EMCLab-Sinica/Intermittent-aware-NAS/README.md

-# iNAS : Intermittent-Aware Neural Architecture Search
+# iNAS : Intermittent-aware Neural Architecture Search

 <!-- ABOUT THE PROJECT -->
 ## Overview